mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-contain.md

 ---
-title: Vitest’s `toContain`
+title: toContain
-description: "Learn how to check if values exist in data using Vitest's `toContain`."
+description: Learn how to check if values exist in data using Vitest's toContain.
-modified: 2024-09-28T11:31:16-06:00
+modified: 2024-09-28T18:32:11.398Z
 ---

 ## Vitest’s `toContain`